sweeks/multiviewer/docs/multiviewer-specification.md

   - **Volume Up**
   - **Volume Down**

+Some of the buttons can be double tapped; the threshold is 0.3s.

 # Power Button

 The **Power** button toggles the `power` state, and the multiviewer then turns on or off